Applying for Admission: Bachelor’s Degree Programs

 - Submit an application for admission

-Apply online at http://www.uaf.edu/admissions/.
+Apply online at the Office of Admissions website.
 Applications must be received before the published deadlines, along with a $50 nonrefundable application fee.
 Applications submitted after the published deadlines have a $75 nonrefundable application fee and are processed in the order they are received.
 They may not be processed by the beginning of the semester.
-The fee should be paid by check, credit card or money order sent to University Alaska Fairbanks.
-Please do not send cash.

 - Submit transcripts